farsight-ai/farsight-opro/README.md

 ## Revolutionize your prompt engineering with Farsight's OPRO SDK
-Stop wasting time with prompt engineering, tailored to your unique inputs and targets, our system effortlessly identifies the optimal system prompt for you.
+Stop wasting time with prompt engineering, tailored to your unique inputs and targets, our sdk effortlessly identifies the optimal system prompt for you.

 <img src="opro/src/images/readme_cartoon.png" alt="cartoon" width="500"/>